Shuilu Fahui: Liturgical variants

-In the early decades of the Ming dynasty (1368-1644), another version of the Shuilu Fahui ceremonial liturgy was published in Shanxi by the monk Yijin (義金) (active circa 1368–1424) called the Tiandi mingyang shuilu yiwen (天地冥陽水陸儀文, lit: "Manual for the Ritual of All Beings of Heaven and Earth, This World and the Netherworld, and Water and Land").
+In the early decades of the Ming dynasty (1368–1644), another version of the Shuilu Fahui ceremonial liturgy was published in Shanxi by the monk Yijin (義金) (active circa 1368–1424) called the Tiandi mingyang shuilu yiwen (天地冥陽水陸儀文, lit: "Manual for the Ritual of All Beings of Heaven and Earth, This World and the Netherworld, and Water and Land").
 This liturgy, which was likely based on the earlier Song dynasty manual edited by Zongze, belongs to a category of variant Shuilu Fahui ritual manuals called the "Bei shuilu" (北水陸, lit: "Northern Shuilu"; first coined by the eminent Ming dynasty monk Ouyi Zhixu) as they seem to have preserved the practices of Shuilu Fahui rituals that were popular in North and West China.
-This manual demonstrates highly eclectic features, combining elements across Chinese Esoteric Buddhism, Taoism, and folk beliefs.
+This manual demonstrates highly eclectic features, combining elements across Zhenyan Buddhism, Taoism, and folk beliefs.
 It was heavily influenced by the Vajradhātu Esoteric tradition and involved building an array of altars that largely resembles the Vajradhātu maṇḍala, as well as visualizations of seed-syllables and the conferment of samaya precepts.
-This version of the ritual manual was widely used to perform Shuilu Fahui ceremonies up until the late-Qing dynasty (1644-1912).
+This version of the ritual manual was widely used to perform Shuilu Fahui ceremonies up until the late-Qing dynasty (1644–1912).

-In the late-Ming period, the eminent monk Yunqi Zhuhong (1535-1615), who is the Eighth Patriarch of the Chinese Pure Land tradition, published another version of the Shuilu Fahui ritual manual.
+In the late-Ming period, the eminent monk Yunqi Zhuhong (1535–1615), who is the Eighth Patriarch of the Chinese Pure Land tradition, published another version of the Shuilu Fahui ritual manual.
 His effort was part of a Buddhist revival movement which strove to reinvigorate Buddhist monastic life and practices through means such as reformation of monastic discipline as well as standardization of ritual liturgies.
 Choosing the Song dynasty manual edited by Zhipan (the Shuilu yigui) as the foundation, Zhuhong revised and refined the liturgy, placing particular focus on stressing ritual order and etiquette.
 His edition, titled the Fajie shengfan shuilu shenghui xiuzhai yigui (法界聖凡水陸勝會修齋儀軌, lit: "Ritual Manual for Practicing the Ritual of the Water and Land Grand Assembly for Saints and Ordinary Sentient Beings in the Dharma Realm"), belongs to a category of variant Shuilu Fahui ritual manuals called the "Nan shuilu" (南水陸, lit: "Southern Shuilu"), which includes Zhipan's version of the ritual manual.
 Zhuhong's version of the liturgy was also widely used throughout the Ming and Qing dynasties and forms the core text of the most popular version of the Shuilu Fahui liturgy in contemporary times.